MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 - If executor memory is **1 GB**: overhead = max(1024 MB × 0.1, 384 MB) = **384 MB**
 - If executor memory is **10 GB**: overhead = max(10240 MB × 0.1, 384 MB) = **1024 MB**

 You can explicitly configure this using `spark.executor.memoryOverhead`.
-One important thing: starting from Spark 3.0, this memory does **not** include off-heap memory, which is calculated separately (we'll get to that in a bit).
+One important thing: starting from Spark 3.0, off-heap memory (`spark.memory.offHeap.size`) is calculated **independently and is NOT included** in `spark.executor.memoryOverhead`.
+However, both are **additive to the total container memory**—meaning the container size is the sum of executor memory, overhead, off-heap memory, and PySpark memory if applicable.

 <pre class="mermaid">
 graph TB